odkr/sucgi/README.rst

     sudo make install

-``sudo make install`` will do nothing if suCGI is already installed and the file modification time of the installed binary is more recent than that of the binary that has just been built.
+``sudo make install`` will do nothing if suCGI has already been installed and the installed binary was created or modified more recently than the binary that has just been built.

 You can uninstall suCGI by ``sudo make uninstall``.